 Currently, seeking to promote greater environmental awareness and sustainability on the planet, the artist began the technique of collage on canvas, using recycled materials such as newsprint and magazines, thus giving a new dynamic to her artistic work and a new life to materials, once considered as waste or garbage.
 She is essentially inspired by people and animals in a perspective full of bright colors, textures and reliefs.

-Participation in the TVI show 'Você na TV!'
+Participation in 'Você na TV!'

 Upon invitation from the production of TVI show 'Você na TV!', Ana Almeida presented some of her artworks in the 'Museu de Excelência' segment.

 A story for children written and illustrated by Ana Almeida in magazine format, about a little witch who did not know what Christmas was about.

 Enter your email address below and you will be notified of upcoming exhibitions, seminars and other art related events.